How to Successfully Negotiate a Commercial Lease Agreement with a Landlord

 While residential leasing often places the burden of maintenance and upkeep on the shoulders of the landlord, commercial leases are different.
 Just because the landlord owns the building, it would make sense to believe that they are responsible for repairs and upkeep, but this is not always the case.

 Commercial leases vary in their approach to this.
+In a double net lease, the tenant may be responsible for property taxes and insurance in addition to rent, while a modified gross lease may include some but not all operating expenses, making it important to clarify these terms in the lease.
 Some stipulate that the tenant is responsible for all property upkeep and repairs, while others specify that the tenant is responsible for systems such as the air conditioning, plumbing, etc. Check your lease—in addition to stating who is responsible for what, it may also contain dollar limits on how much the tenant must pay for maintenance and repair.
 An attorney can help clarify your legal rights.

 What Is Common Area Maintenance?